 Going forward, the Manager believes that the fear regarding the potential damage to be induced by the Trump administration envisaged economic measures has been validated as financial markets are mirroring the clear and present danger induced by those on the outlook for global economic growth and inflationary pressures.
 Notwithstanding the level of uncertainty already in place by the conflicting actions taken on a daily basis in respect to such measures (announcements, reprieves, suspensions, exceptions), what is under analysis is not the certain negative impact, but mostly its extent and timeframe.
+We expect credit markets to be vvery much conditioned by monetary politicians and/or a risk-off mode which should positively impact the considered safer bonds, while solid risker names should be less volatile in the current environment.

-In the face of it, the Manager has raised its conservative view on the market return expectations over the short term, however sticking with its long-term conviction as regards a diversified allocation with heightened exposure to quality companies benefitting from secular growth trends agnostic to specific macroeconomic developments.
+From the equity front, the Manager has raised its conservative view on the market return expectations over the short term, however sticking with its long-term conviction as regards a diversified allocation with heightened exposure to quality companies benefitting from secular growth trends agnostic to specific macroeconomic developments.
 The Manager remains opportunistic for the time being in deploying capital tactically in specific sectors where the promise of fast returns becomes predominant over the shorter timeframe, and using cash levels as dry powder to be used during episodes of market overshooting.